PsyanticY/t5adhrit/Git/README.md

     git branch -d branch_name
     git branch -D branch_name
 _The -d option is an alias for --delete, which only deletes the branch if it has already been fully merged in its upstream branch.
 You could also use -D, which is an alias for --delete --force, which deletes the branch "irrespective of its merged status._

 ### 3. Delete Remote Branch:

     git push <remote_name> --delete <branch_name>
 _or_
     git push <remote_name> :<branch_name>

-## Modify a specific commit.
+## Modify a specific commit/Rewrite history.

-### 1. Rebase your commits:

     git rebase -i @~9   # Show the last 9 commits in a text editor _An interactive shell will popuo when you can amend, squash, melt, pick, ... your commits as you see fit._ git rebase --continue
 _Git will replay the subsequent changes on top of your modified commit.
 You may be asked to fix some merge conflicts._